SUCH-Vim/SUCH-Vim/README.md

 # Goal
 The goal is to have a stable, clean, intuitive configuration of vim.
 To do that, we try to have the same key binding in each languages for similar features.

+We also developed a dependencies control so the user don't have to install manually the npm and pip packages required by our plugins' selection.
+Those dependencies are installed automatically in `.vim/SUCH-Vim/dependencies/`

 |Feature|Keybinding|
 |---|---|